tailhook/vagga/docs/commands.rst

    behaviour when running as root would think they are not root (but has user id 1)

+.. opt:: group-id

+   The group id to run command as.
+Default is ``0``.

+.. opt:: supplementary-gids

+   The list of group ids of the supplementary groups.
+By default it's empty list.

 .. opt:: pass-tcp-socket

    Binds a TCP to the specified address and passes it to the application